-Mascot can become a strong element of original and unique piece of content presenting a particular product or service.
-Well-done analysis of the target audience as well as sophisticated and thought-out design can provide the brand with important element making it recognizable in seconds.
+Mascot can become a strong element of an original and unique piece of content presenting a particular product or service.
+Well-done analysis of the target audience, as well as sophisticated and thought-out design, can provide the brand with important element making it recognizable in seconds.
 This advantage is also directly connected with the previous one.
 As long as it is easier to remember the mascot, it is also easier to recognize the product and its features among the others.

-Mascot allows to mark visually anything connected with the product creating additional field for promotional activity.
+Mascot allows for marking visually anything connected with the product creating the additional field for promotional activity.
 Mascot can work as a logo, transform into illustrations, elements of gamification, printed stickers and every time it will support the strong visual connection with a brand.

 Mascots being a highly flexible element can become a central part of general style concept for the product.
 It is easy to send the key message to the user via mascot: it won’t take long to understand if the product is serious or entertaining, lively or calm, business-like or easy-breeze, highly private or broadly social, and so on and so forth.

 In combination with the previous feature, the mascot can play a great role in supporting general tone and voice which is the basis for a branding strategy.
 Mascot usually reflects the most important feature of the product and transfers the idea much faster and in a user-friendly way.
 Moreover, it often gives the chance to avoid long copy bulks in product description enabling visual perception of information which is by far faster than text perception.